piero2c/PonderAlbert/README.md

 # PonderALBERT

 Hi!
 This is an experimental project that tries to combine variable-depth Pretrained Transformers with a halt mechanism.
-For this project, I choose to use ALBERT ([Lan et. al](https://arxiv.org/abs/1909.11942)), which has variable depth (due to weight-sharing), and the Halting mechanism proposed by the recent paper "PonderNet: Learning to Ponder" ([Banino et. al](https://arxiv.org/abs/2107.05407)).
+For this project, I choose to use ALBERT ([Lan et. al](https://arxiv.org/abs/1909.11942)), which has variable depth (due to weight-sharing), and the Halting mechanism proposed in the recent "PonderNet: Learning to Ponder" ([Banino et. al](https://arxiv.org/abs/2107.05407)).

-For a detailed description of the halting mechanism, I suggest reading the [PonderNet paper ](https://arxiv.org/abs/2107.05407) or watching the amazing [video explanation](https://www.youtube.com/watch?v=nQDZmf2Yb9k) created by Yannic Kilcher.
+For a detailed description of the halting mechanism, I suggest reading the [PonderNet paper ](https://arxiv.org/abs/2107.05407) or watching the amazing [video explanation](https://www.youtube.com/watch?v=nQDZmf2Yb9k) made by Yannic Kilcher.

 ## Usage